 General Program Information

 The CCSA Child Care Scholarship Program can help to provide low-cost access to high quality child care for qualifying families living in Durham or Orange Counties or who are affiliated with the University of North Carolina at Chapel Hill.
-A variety of scholarships are available, funded by Durham’s Partnership for Children – a Smart Start Initiative, United Way of the Greater Triangle, the University of North Carolina at Chapel Hill (UNC-CH), the Towns of Chapel Hill and Carrboro, and other private donors.
+A variety of scholarships are available, funded by Durham’s Partnership for Children – a Smart Start Initiative, Durham County, United Way of the Greater Triangle, the University of North Carolina at Chapel Hill (UNC-CH), the Towns of Chapel Hill and Carrboro, and other private donors.
 The primary goal of these scholarships is to provide children with access to high-quality child care.
 Types of CCSA Child Care Scholarships include the following:

 - Smart Start Scholarships: support for children birth to five living in Durham County.